shkms11/shopping-cart/README.md

 # Shopping Cart

-A modern e-commerce shopping cart built with React, Redux, and Vite.
+A modern, user-friendly e-commerce shopping cart application built with React, Redux Toolkit, and Vite.
+Easily browse products, manage your cart, and enjoy a seamless shopping experience.

 ## 🚀 Live Demo